RationAI/xopat/modules/webgl/README.md

 # WebGL Module
 Module for WebGL-based post-processing of images.
-Supports arrays of images concatenated into one image vertically.
+Supports arrays of images concatenated into one image vertically, or an array of images.
+Other input types can be supported by extending on data loader capabilities.
 Multiple images can be post-processed using various strategies (which can be dynamically changed) and the result is blended into one resulting image.
 It is highly customizable and allows for multiple contexts in use.

 Setting up:
 ``include.json`` specifies how to load the module as a series of JS files. `requires` specifies other module dependence.